masonwatson/FigCommissionAnalyticsWeb/README.md

 https://masonwatson.github.io/FigCommissionAnalyticsWeb/financial-advisor-summary

-### **3. Enter the Localhost Port Url into the Website's Input**
+### **3. Enter the Localhost Base Url with the Port Number into the Website's Input**

 ![Alt text](images/localhost-website-point.png)

 ## Troubleshooting Client Side

-If website does not work, please clone the FigCommissionAnalyticsWeb repo
+If the website does not accept the localhost, it might be due to a CORS error.
+In that case, please clone the FigCommissionAnalyticsWeb repo and run it locally.
 ```bash
 cd C:\
 git clone https://github.com/masonwatson/FigCommissionAnalyticsWeb.git